glennj/exercism.io/_mentor_notes/bash.md

 ```bash
 #!/usr/bin/env bash
 ```
+The benefits include:
+* instructing the OS to run your script with bash (if you make it executable)
+* enabling syntax highlighting in your editor
-That instructs the OS to run your script with bash (if you make it executable), and it allows people reading your code to know that this is specifically a bash program.
+* allowing people reading your code to know that this is specifically a bash program.

 <!-- -->